-I’m posting a chocolate chip cookie recipe today.
-Not because the internet needs another one, but because I want to look back 10+ years from now and be able to easily access MY cookie recipe that I enjoyed during the winter of 2017….isn’t the internet marvelous???
+I'm posting a chocolate chip cookie recipe today.
+Not because the internet needs another one, but because I want to look back 10+ years from now and be able to easily access MY cookie recipe that I enjoy at this moment in time.
+Isn't the internet marvelous???

 That's one of the beautiful things about having a food blog.
 At least, that's what I've been telling myself since I started mine in 2014.
 I said "even if no one ever reads this, it will be a collection of recipes (and now memories, travel diaries, inspiration, etc.) that my loved ones and I can access at any time, and from any place."
 And honesty, that is one of the sweet gifts the blog has given to me.
 I love going through the archives to read, remember, and revisit recipes from months and years past.
 It's fun to make them again, share them with new friends, and make new memories around old ideas.